jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 series: "Working with Consent"
 ---

+_note: edited on ? to improve understanding based on feedback_

 ![Egg about to be smashed by giant wood mallet](/assets/img/posts/2023/04/pexels-pixabay-40721.jpg){: width="50%" .center}
 _Photo by [Pixabay](https://www.pexels.com/photo/egg-power-fear-hammer-40721/) from [Pexels](https://www.pexels.com)_